xris1658/yadaw/doc/BUILD.md

 ## Build on macOS

-The following process DOES NOT need Xcode to installed, and is tested on macOS Monterey 12.
+The following process DOES NOT need Xcode.
+Since the project uses C++20, this project cannot be built with older macOS toolchains.

 - Install macOS Command-Line developer tools:
   ```shell